CitricDevs/.github/profile/README.md

 ## Welcome to Citrus!

 🍋+🍊-🔪=🍹
-The community of developers that sweet, not sour.
+The community of developers that's sweet, not sour.

 #### So [join, now](https://discord.com/invite/yCukuAC79B).